-Java embedding the Kerberos token in the SOAP header

-Embedding a Kerberos token into the SOAP header of a request in Artix Java requires you to do the following:

-- 1. Create a new com.iona.schemas.bus.security_context.BusSecurity context data object. - 2.
-Set the WSSEKerberosv2SToken property on the BusSecurity context using the setWSSEKerberosv2SToken() method. - Set the bus-security context for the outgoing request message by calling setRequestContext() on an IonaMessageContext object (see Developing Artix Applications in Java).
+Java embedding the Kerberos token in the SOAP header Embedding a Kerberos token into the SOAP header of a request in Artix Java requires you to do the following: If you use a SOAP 1.2 binding, make sure to load and configure the artix_security plug-in as described in "Configuration for SOAP 1.2 Bindings" on page 438.
+2. Create a new com.iona.schemas.bus.security_context.BusSecurity context data object.
+3. Set the WSSEKerberosv2SToken property on the BusSecurity context using the setWSSEKerberosv2SToken() method.
+4. Set the bus-security context for the outgoing request message by calling setRequestContext() On an IonaMessageContext Object (see Developing Artix Applications in Java).
+Java Example Example 95 shows how to set the Kerberos token in a Java client prior to invoking a remote operation.
+Example 95: Setting a Kerberos Token in a Java Client // Java import javax.xml.namespace.QName; import javax.xml.rpc.; import com.iona.jbus.Bus; import com.iona.jbus.ContextRegistry; import com.iona.jbus.IonaMessageContext; import com.iona.schemas.bus.security_context.BusSecurity; // Set the BuSecurity Context // // Insert the following lines of code prior to making a // WS-secured invocation: 1 BusSecurity security = new BusSecurity(); security.setWSSEKerberosv5SToken(kerberos_token_string); 2 QName SECURITY_CONTEXT = new QName(

-Java Example

-Example 72 shows how to set the Kerberos token in a Java client prior to invoking a remote operation.

-Example 72: Setting a Kerberos Token in a Java Client
+Example 95: Setting a Kerberos Token in a Java Client